Hamiltonian paths in iterated line graphs

 \section{Abstract}

 For integer $n$, the $n$-iterated line graph $L^n(G)$ of an undirected graph $G$ is defined to be $L(L^{n-1}(G))$, where $L^1(G)$ is the line graph $L(G)$ of $G$.
-In this paper we introduce hamiltonian path index.
-Hamiltonian path index, denoted by $h_p(G)$, is the minimum number $n$ such that $L^n(G)$ contains a hamiltonian path.
-We show that hamiltonian path index of $G$ exists for any graph $G$ and we set the exact value of hamiltonian path index for trees and discuss the problem about graphs with hamiltonian 2-connected blocks.
+In this paper we introduce a hamiltonian path index.
+The hamiltonian path index, denoted by $h_p(G)$, is the minimum number $n$ such that $L^n(G)$ contains a hamiltonian path.
+We show that the hamiltonian path index of $G$ exists for any graph $G$ and we set the exact value of the hamiltonian path index for trees and as a generalization for graphs with hamiltonian connected blocks.

 {\bfseries Keywords}: hamiltonian paths, iterated line graphs,

 {\bfseries 2010 Mathematics Subject Classification:} 05C76, 05C38